 Lessons Offered: Violin

 Elisabeth Small is Assistant Professor of Violin and Coordinator of Strings at the Belmont University School Music.
-She serves as Artistic Director of Belmont Camerata, the resident faculty ensemble.
 Ms. Small teaches at Belmont’s summer String Crossings Camp for high school students that include classical, jazz, rock and bluegrass styles.
 She received Bachelor of Music and Master of Music degrees from the Juilliard School where her principal teacher was Dorothy DeLay.
 Other teachers and mentors include Samuel Applebaum, Felix Galimir, and Nathan Milstein.